Crystallize logo

 Nebojsa Radakovic

-Trends in every industry tend to cycle, and web development is no different.
-What has made the biggest comeback in the past few years?
+Trends in every industry tend to circle back, and web development is no exception.
+What's made the biggest comeback lately?
 Static websites!
-However, how we build them today has changed, as has how we host them.
-Numerous static website hosting platforms are available today, and every year, we review the most popular options to provide you with a quick overview of their advantages and disadvantages.
+But how we build and host them has totally changed.
+There are tons of static website hosting platforms out there now, and every year, we check out the most popular ones to give you a quick lowdown on the pros and cons.

-Why is this important?
-To put it bluntly, just about any server can host static pages.
-However, not all of them can meet the needs and expectations of modern web development
+Why does this matter?
+Honestly, pretty much any server can handle static pages.
+But not all of them can keep up with the needs and expectations of modern web development.

 What Is a Static Website?